Students Urged To Acquire AI Knowledge To Explore Economic Opportunities - UrduPoint

 Students Urged To Acquire AI Knowledge To Explore Economic Opportunities

-The ceremony was also addressed by renowned scholar Dr. Hameed Raza Siddique, who paid tribute to teachers and highlighted their role in shaping society.
-"Teachers are the foundation of any civilised nation," Dr. Siddique said.
+The ceremony also featured a speech by renowned scholar Dr. Hameed Raza Siddique, who paid tribute to teachers and highlighted their role in shaping society.
+"Teachers are the foundation of any civilized nation," Dr. Siddique said.
 He maintained that students should take full advantage of the knowledge and experience their teachers offer.
 "A teacher is a guiding light that helps students rise to a respectable position in society," he added.
-Dr. Siddique expressed deep respect for teachers, stating that their wisdom and dedication are critical in moulding future generations.
+Dr. Siddique expressed deep respect for teachers, stating that their wisdom and dedication are critical in molding future generations.

-Dr. Tauseef Sultan, chairman of the Food Science and Nutrition Department at BZU, also addressed the gathering.
+Dr. Tauseef Sultan, Chairman of the Food Science and Nutrition Department at BZU, also addressed the gathering.
 He spoke about the nobility of the teaching profession and its spiritual significance.
-“The Holy Prophet (Peace Be Upon Him) was also a teacher, and teaching has always been regarded as one of the most honourable professions,” he remarked.
+“The Holy Prophet (Peace Be Upon Him) was also a teacher and teaching has always been regarded as one of the most honorable professions,” he remarked.
 Dr. Sultan reminded students of the immense value teachers bring to their lives, not just in terms of academic learning, but also in shaping character and ethics.

 Recent Stories